ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_add.rst

   dependencies:
     - setup_abstract_service

-6. Start with writing a single standalone task to check that your module can interact with the service.
+6. Start with writing a single stand-alone task to check that your module can interact with the service.

 We assume that the ``abstract_service_info`` module fetches some information from the ``abstract_service`` and that it has two connection parameters.